Samosagpt/aurora/README.md

 - Python 3.8 or higher
 - [Ollama](https://ollama.ai/) (for AI chat functionality)
 - Git (for cloning the repository)
+- **GPU Support (Optional but Recommended)**:
+  - NVIDIA GPU with CUDA support for accelerated AI processing
+  - AMD GPU with ROCm support (limited compatibility)
+  - CPU-only operation is supported but slower

 ### 🔧 Installation